-- Hotel Mario - The game's poorly animated cutscenes and cheesy acting/dialogue.
+- Hotel Mario - The game as a whole gained memetic infamy, due to its poorly animated cutscenes and cheesy voice acting.

-- Left 4 Dead - Louis' 'addiction' to pain pills \ˈpēls\ , Francis' hatred for everything.
+- Left 4 Dead - The survivors' various voice lines for picking up pain pills, Francis' hatred for everything.

-- The Legend of Zelda: Ocarina of Time - YTMND meme with the chest opening sequence, Navi's exclamations of "HEY!" and "LISTEN!"
+- The Legend of Zelda: Ocarina of Time - Navi's frequent exclamations of "HEY!" and "LISTEN!"

-- Mass Effect 2 - Shepard always stating "I have to go" or something to that effect, each time s/he leaves a conversation.
-Also, "I'm Commander Shepard and this is my favorite store on the Citadel"; where 'store' and 'Citadel' may be replaced with various other words or phrases, depending on the situation.
+- Mass Effect 2 - Shepard regularly stating some variation of "I have to go", each time they leave a conversation.
+Also, "I'm Commander Shepard and this is my favorite store on the Citadel".

-- Metal Gear - Engrish such as "The truck have started to move!" and "I feel asleep!"
+- Metal Gear - Poor English translations such as "The truck have started to move!" and "I feel asleep!"

-- Metal Slug - The mangled pronunciation of rocket launcher as "rocket lawn chair."
+- Metal Slug - The enthusiastic pronunciation of rocket launcher, resulting in "rocket lawn chair".

-- Mortal Kombatfranchise - Phrases like "Finish Him!" and "Fatality", Dan Forden's "Toasty!" line, and (primarily from the films) "MORTAL KOMBAT!"
+- Mortal Kombat (series) - Phrases like "Finish Him!", "Fatality", Dan Forden's "Toasty!" line, and (primarily from the films) "MORTAL KOMBAT!"

-- Portal - "The cake is a lie," " Weighted Companion Cube" and "Still Alive" by Jonathan Coulton.
+- Portal - "The cake is a lie", the Weighted Companion Cube, and the end theme "Still Alive" by Jonathan Coulton.

 - Pro Wrestling - The phrase "A WINNER IS YOU".

-- Resident Evil - Poorly scripted cutscenes with phrases such as "Jill sandwich," "master of unlocking," and so forth.
+- Resident Evil - Cutscenes dialogue such as "Jill sandwich", "master of unlocking", and so forth.

-- Resident Evil 5 - The scene in which Chris punches a giant boulder was a meme for a short time.
+- Resident Evil 5 - The scene in which Chris Redfield punches a giant boulder.

 - Ridge Racer - Kaz Hirai's awkward "Riiiiidge Racer!" at E3 2006.